HL7/davinci-vbpr/input/pagecontent/index.md

 The Da Vinci Fast Healthcare Interoperability Resource (FHIR) Value-Based Performance Reporting (VBPR) Implementation Guide supports exchanging financial and quality performance data based on contractual performance measurements agreed to by payers and providers.

-Value-based contracting is important to the US healthcare system for several reasons:
+Value-based contracting offers the following benefits to the US healthcare system:
 - Encourages providers to focus on quality outcomes and efficiency
 - Helps to reduce wasteful healthcare spending and improve the affordability of healthcare for individuals, employers, and the government
 - Promotes cost containment by incentivizing providers to improve the quality of care, rather than just providing more services